-Incorporating Title VI Community Engagement Best Practices, Community Transit will conduct a Community Engagement Process for the 2025-2028 Title VI Program.
-Communications and engagement materials will ask specifically for comments on Community Transit's draft Title VI Program.
+Incorporating Title VI Community Engagement Best Practices, Community Transit conducted a Community Engagement Process for the 2025-2028 Title VI Program.
+Communications and engagement materials asked specifically for comments on Community Transit's draft Title VI Program.

-Community Transit staff will provide briefings to the Board of Directors through Board Committees and Board Meetings.
-These briefings will highlight changes in the proposed 2025-2028 Title VI Program update.
-A draft 2025-2028 Title VI Program will be provided to the Strategic Alignment and Capital Development Committee.
-All committee materials will be provided to the full Board of Directors, and the Board will be provided with information at their board meetings.
+Community Transit staff provided briefings to the Board of Directors through Board Committees and Board Meetings.
+These briefings highlighted changes in the proposed 2025-2028 Title VI Program update.
+A draft 2025-2028 Title VI Program was provided to the Strategic Alignment and Capital Development Committee.
+All committee materials were provided to the full Board of Directors, and the Board was provided with information at their board meetings.

-Community Transit will conduct a public comment period from March 6, 2025 to April 4, 2025 to provide opportunities for feedback on the 2025-2028 Title VI Program update.
+Community Transit conducted a public comment period from March 6, 2025 to April 4, 2025 to provide opportunities for feedback on the 2025-2028 Title VI Program update.

-Comments will be accepted during the public comment period via:
+Comments were accepted during the public comment period via: